BurcinSayin/ButterflyValley/Feats/YogSothoth_Feats.md

 *Your strikes carry the anchoring weight of Yog-Sothoth, pinning a creature's essence to their current coordinates in space.*

-Make a melee weapon Strike.
+Make a melee Strike with a weapon or unarmed attack.
 If it hits, the target must attempt a Will save against your class DC; if your Strike was a critical hit, the target's save result is one degree worse than the result it rolled.
 The creature is then temporarily immune to this effect for 1 minute.

 * **Critical Success:** The creature is unaffected.
 * **Success:** The creature's dimensional anchor fluctuates.
 If it attempts to use a teleportation or extradimensional effect before the end of its next turn, it must succeed at a DC 11 flat check or the action is disrupted and lost.